patternfly-labs/react-table-batteries/packages/module/src/OLD_DOCS.md

 - Keys and filter types (search, select, etc) are defined by the `filterCategories` array config argument.
 The `key` properties of each of these `FilterCategory` objects are the source of truth for the inferred generic type `TFilterCategoryKeys` (For more, see the JSDoc comments in the `types.ts` file).
 - Filter state is provided by `useFilterState`.
-- For client-side filtering, the filter logic is provided by `getLocalFilterDerivedState` (based on the `getItemValue` callback defined on each `FilterCategory` object, which is not required when using server-side filtering).
+- For client-side filtering, the filter logic is provided by `getClientFilterDerivedState` (based on the `getItemValue` callback defined on each `FilterCategory` object, which is not required when using server-side filtering).
 - For server-side filtering, filter state is serialized for the API by `getFilterHubRequestParams`.
 - Filter-related component props are provided by `useFilterPropHelpers`.
 - Filter inputs and chips are rendered by the `FilterToolbar` component.